Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Disabling-Policies.md

 2. Deploy the policies and assignments as described previously.
 3. Once the deployment is completed successfully and the policy evaluation is finished, there will be many non-compliant policies and resources depending on which alerts were to be disabled.
 These non-compliant resources need to be remediated which can be done either through the portal, on a policy-by-policy basis or you can run the script found in [patterns/alz/scripts/Start-AMBARemediation](https://github.com/Azure/azure-monitor-baseline-alerts/blob/main/patterns/alz/scripts/Start-AMBARemediation.ps1) to remediate all ALZ-Monitor policies in scope as defined by management group pre-fix.

-Note that the preceding approach won't delete the alerts objects in Azure, merely disable them.
+Note that the preceding approach will not delete the alerts objects in Azure, merely disable them.
 To delete the alerts, you will have to do so manually.
-Also note that while you can engage the PolicyEffect to avoid deploying new alerts, you shouldn't do so until you have successfully remediated what was mentioned earlier.
-Otherwise the policy will be disabled, and you won't be able to turn off alerts via policy until that is changed back.
+Also note that while you can engage the PolicyEffect to avoid deploying new alerts, you should not do so until you have successfully remediated what was mentioned earlier.
+Otherwise the policy will be disabled, and you will not be able to turn off alerts via policy until that is changed back.

 ## PolicyEffect parameter